nrajb/nrajb/README.md

 # Hello, I'm Nagaraju! 👋

-Aka Raj and Nags in my professional network!
+Aka Raj/Nags in my professional network!
 I'm a seasoned **DevOps Architect** with a passion for cloud infrastructure and automation.
 With certifications from all three major cloud platforms, I specialize in AWS and Azure, ensuring scalable and resilient systems.

 ## 🚀 Skills